Animals on Ice Sheets and in Cold Deserts

 - Characteristics: Very cold, little species diversity, no trees, hardly any plants

-What Animals Live in the Arctic and Antarctic?
+What Animals Live in Ice and Cold Deserts?

 Importance for the Ecosystem

-Why do we need ice sheets?
-Climate change - global warming - is causing ice sheets to melt, increasing the sea level.
+Why do we need ice deserts?
+Climate change - global warming - is causing ice deserts to melt, increasing the sea level.
 Floods are becoming more and more common.
 People that live near the coast are losing their homes, and farming fields are being destroyed.
 Saltwater mixes with groundwater - our drinking water - so it’s no longer drinkable.

 Fun Facts